watson-developer-cloud/assistant-web-chat-service-desk-starter/src/egain/webChat/README.md

 ## Overview

 The integration example consists of client-side code that runs in the user's browser and manages the communication between the user and agent.
-This is an integration of eGain Conversation Hub with service desk API that is fully supported by the Watson Assistant web chat integration.
+This is an integration of eGain's Advisor Desktop with service desk API that is fully supported by the Watson Assistant web chat integration.
 (For more information about this API, see [ServiceDesk API](https://github.com/watson-developer-cloud/assistant-web-chat-service-desk-starter/blob/main/docs/API.md)).

 ## Prerequisites

 1. Configure your eGain Conversation Hub tenant using the steps listed under the section Bring-Your-Own-Channel with eGain Virtual Assistant steps and using this postman script BYOC with eGain VA Conversation API Setup.postman_collection.json from [here](https://ebrain.egain.com/kb/devcentral/content/EASY-8283/Bring-Your-Own-Channel).

 2. To configure Conversation Hub, the following credentials are required:
-    - Tenant clientId and clientSecret
+    - Tenant clientId and clientSecret.
-    - Customer client app authentication credentials (username and password)
+    - Customer client app authentication credentials (username and password).
-    - Customer client app callback URL
+    - Customer client app callback URL.
     Please contact your eGain customer representative to receive the above mentioned credentials.

-3. Once the Conversation Hub is configured, to run this implementation the following credentials are required
+3. Once Conversation Hub is configured, to run this implementation the following credentials are required:
-    - Customer client app clientId and clientSecret - Obtained from Step 2
+    - Customer client app clientId and clientSecret - Obtained from Step 2.
-    - Channel type, account address and entrypoint Id - Obtained from Step 2
+    - Channel type, account address and entrypoint Id - Obtained from Step 2.
-    - Initalizer, Registration and Websocket URL - Provided by eGain customer representative
+    - Initalizer, Registration and Websocket URLs - Provided by eGain customer representative.

 ## Required setup

 1. If you haven't done so already, follow the setup steps in the root-level [README](../../../README.md#development) to make sure you can run an instance of [ExampleServiceDesk](../../example/webChat/README.md).

-2. Register your webchat integration with eGain, by sending the information gathered from the previous step.
+2. Register your webchat integration with eGain by sending the information gathered from the previous step.
 The IBMIntegrationId is the id of the watson assistant you have configured through IBM's console.

     - Send an HTTP POST request to the `Registration URL` with the payload format shown below: